WilliamTheDevGarske/thinkfulBnB-project/README.md

 ### Tasks

-For this assignment, you will be following a mobile-first development approach.
+For this assignment, I followd a mobile-first development approach.
 To pass this assignment, you must complete the tasks detailed below.

-You **should** use flexbox, and **not** floats, to achieve the desired layouts.
+I **should** used flexbox, and **not** floats, to achieve the desired layouts.
 The `.group`, `.item`, and `.item-double` classes are provided in the CSS file for your convenience, but it is not necessary to use them.

-You are **NOT** expected to match the designs pixel by pixel, as long as the required layout is satisfied.
+I was **NOT** expected to match the designs pixel by pixel, as long as the required layout is satisfied.

 Edit the `index.html` and `style.css` as needed to achieve the following requirements: